furkanilhan/ecommerce-restapi/README.md

 1. Ensure that the PostgreSQL database is running.
 (You can use the command `docker-compose up --build -d postgresql`.)

-2. **Open a terminal in the project directory and run the following commands::**
+2. **Open a terminal in the project directory and run the following commands:**

    ```sh
    mvn clean install
    ```
-3. **Once the application is running, you can access it at http://localhost:8080.**
+3. **Once the application is running, you can access it at http://localhost:8080/api.**

 ## Dependencies